jamiephan/HeroesOfTheStorm_TryMode2.0/TOOLS.md

 ## Mimic Lib Generator

-**BREAKING: THIS TOOLCURRENTLY DOES NOT WORK, PLEASE DO NOT USE IT.**
+**BREAKING: THIS TOOL CURRENTLY DOES NOT WORK, PLEASE DO NOT USE IT.**

 **Command**: `npm run buildmimic '/path/to/heroesofthestorm/'`